-In it's native forests on the island of Mauritius, the dodo had no natural predators until humans landed at the end of the 16th century.
-But it wasn't just the humans that hunted this friendly and docile bird, the dodo along with their nests where hunted by the animals that humans brought with them including dogs, cats and monkeys.
+In its native forests on the island of Mauritius, the dodo had no natural predators until humans landed at the end of the 16th century.
+But it wasn't just the humans that hunted this friendly and docile bird, the dodo along with their nests were hunted by the animals that humans brought with them including dogs, cats and monkeys.

-Due to a lack of natural predators, the dodo evolved to making it's nest on the ground where the female dodo would lay a single egg.
-The incubation period of the dodo egg is estimated to be between 4 and 6 weeks, when the dodo chick would hatch and be reared by it's mother before becoming independent as it grew older.
+Due to a lack of natural predators, the dodo evolved to make its nest on the ground where the female dodo would lay a single egg.
+The incubation period of the dodo egg is estimated to be between 4 and 6 weeks, when the dodo chick would hatch and be reared by its mother before becoming independent as it grew older.

 The dodo was probably thriving on the tiny, safe-haven of Mauritius before it was taken over by European settlers who hunted and ate the dodo, exploiting it's naturally fearless nature.
 The animals brought along to the island often ransacked the dodo's vulnerable nests, leading to the extinction of the entire species in just over 80 years of human contact.